unpsjb-rtsg/slack-freertos/examples/lpc1768/example3/README.md

 $
 ```

-Then you can inspect the trace using the *Tracealyzer for FreeRTOS* application.
+The trace can be inspected opening the `example3.dump` file with the *Tracealyzer for FreeRTOS* application.